alchemyplatform/aa-sdk/site/signers/eoa.md

 ## Integration

-In this example we'll use `viem` in two ways.
+In this example we will use `viem` in two ways.
 The first way allows you to connect to an EOA over JSON RPC and the second allows you to connect to so called "Local Accounts".
 A Local Account is an EOA for which you have access to the private key on the client.

 ### JSON RPC